Complete Guide to our Rear Systems

 We do this by offering a variety of ways to mount to your bike, so our systems even fit bikes without rack mounting points:

 Whilst all mounting options will work well, we would always recommend Axle Mounting (Option 1) as it provides the most robust and weight-bearing mount.
-If you’re unsure on your axle type, use our handy tool here.
+If you’re unsure of your axle type, use our handy tool here.

 Modularity

 A unique feature of Tailfin products is modularity.
 Components have been designed to be replaceable and can be swapped over.
-So if you purchase an Alloy AeroPack and panniers for your commuting and then want to save weight for an upcoming ultra-distance road race, it’s possible to buy a Carbon Arch on its own and swap it over in a matter of minutes, ready for the start line.
+So if you purchase an Alloy CargoPack and panniers for your commuting and then want to save weight for an upcoming ultra-distance road race, it’s possible to buy a Carbon Arch on its own and swap it over in a matter of minutes, ready for the start line.

 Repairability and other details